neuroverse-fm/neuropilot/README.md

 *Requires Permissions: [Git Operations](vscode://settings/neuropilot.permission.gitOperations) & [Git Remotes](vscode://settings/neuropilot.permission.gitRemotes).*

-Pulls new git commits from the specified/default remote.
+Pulls new git commits from the specified or default remote.

 #### `push_git_commits`

 *Requires Permissions: [Git Operations](vscode://settings/neuropilot.permission.gitOperations) & [Git Remotes](vscode://settings/neuropilot.permission.gitRemotes).*

-Pushes unpublished commits to the remote server.
+Pushes local commits to the remote.
 If a remote branch is not set as the upstream, this will automatically do so.

 #### `add_git_remote`